 This year, ASIA NOW will turn its attention to the rising artists and emerging galleries of the Japanese art scene.
-A cutting-edge special projects program, curated by Emmanuelle de Montgazon, associate curator of “A Japanese Season” at the Centre Pompidou-Metz in 2017-2018, will feature in situ installations, performances, and exhibitions by young talents, complemented by a series of round-table discussions on Japanese art.
+A cutting-edge special projects program, curated by Emmanuelle de Montgazon, associate curator of “A Japanese Season” at the Centre Pompidou-Metz in 2017-2018, will feature in situ installations, performances, videos, and exhibitions by young talents, complemented by a series of round-table discussions on Japanese art.

 The scenography of our new exhibition space dedicated to the Japanese Platform will be conceived by Sou Fujimoto Architects.
 The Platform will welcome ten Japanese galleries, representing young, up-and-coming Japanese artists.